LucasProcopio/Fitness-Metric/README.md

 ## Installation

-* Clone or Download this repository
+- Clone or Download this repository
-* Enter the root folder of the repository and run `yarn`
+- Enter the root folder of the repository and run `yarn` or `npm install`
-* After all the dependencies are installed run `yarn start` to initilize
+- After all the dependencies have been installed run `yarn start` or `npm start` to initilize the project
-* Download the expo application from _app store_ or _google play_ then Scan the QR code
+- Download the expo application from _app store_ or _google play_ then
- to open the project in your phone.
+  scan the QR code to open the project on your phone.
 ---

 ## Lisence